Front page

 As an ambitious, innovative and collaborative company, the aim is to increase competitiveness through innovative products and services that increase added value and export volumes.

-The country's next step
+The next step for government

 The goal of an ambitious and innovative Estonian economy at the national level is a competitive business environment that fosters structural change towards value-added growth.

-Everyone take the next step!
+Everyone takes the next step!

-The EPA aims to
+The call aimed to

 1.